 Things To Do in Belfast

 There's a reason that the Titanic Museum was voted the Worlds Leading Tourist Attraction in 2016.
 That's because it is!
 It's not just a museum, it's a complete experience of the world's most famous shipwreck.
-It's so interactive and even if you're not really into ships, it takes you back in time to Belfast when this capital's industry was booming.
+It is really interactive and even if you're not really into ships, it takes you back in time to Belfast when this capital's industry was booming.

 There's a short rollercoaster ride that takes you through the working shipyard where you can see the virtual workers and listen to the sounds.
 You can even try your hand at morse code.
 There are over nine interactive galleries here but my favourite has to be the underwater discovery room where you can see the projected image of the Titanic as it is today, under the depths of the water.